cbh123/coach/README.md

 # ProcrastiCoach

-Hi.
-I'm charlie.
-I work at replicate.
-It's an api for running models.
+I work at [Replicate](https://replicate.com/home).
+It's an API for running models.

 One of the cool models is llava. llava is like an open source alternative to GPT vision.
 What can you do with llava? 🤔